Last updated December 2025

 ⚖️ Common Charge Combinations Filed With Grand Theft

-Florida prosecutors frequently combine grand theft with:
+Florida prosecutors most often stack grand theft with:

 1️⃣ Dealing in Stolen Property (F2)